session-arr/session-arr/README.md

     vlet (ms $ vdrop sz2 x) $ \xr ->
     prim "merge" $ pair (sz, pair (xl, xr))
 ```
+   `par` marks the left occurrences of `ms` to be run by a different
+   participant, and correspond to `ms @ r` in the paper, where `r` is a new
+   participant.

-4. Generate the (protocol) global type, and inspect the outcome of the achieved
+4. Infer the (protocol) global type, and inspect the outcome of the achieved
    parallelisation.
 Repeat step *3* if the outcome is undesired.
 ```
 msort ::: r0 -> r1